Massa Marittima

 consists in a series of underground tunnels recalling the real environment of the mine, with an exhibition of instruments and machinery, as well as a rich collection of stones and ores from the surrounding mining area.

-Not far from Massa Marittima is the famous ruined gothic
+Not far from Massa Marittima is the famous ruined gothic Abbey of San Galgano and the Hermitage of Montesiepi.

-Massa Marittima :: Balestro del Girifalco
+Balestro del Girifalco of Massa Marittima

 The "Balestro del Girifalco" has taken place since ancient times, twice a year on the first Sunday after May 20 and the 2nd Sunday of August.
 The Balestro is a crossbow competition between the quarters of the city, named " Terzieri", which consists of hitting the target placed at a distance of 36 meters from the start.
 Each crossbowman, 24 maximum, shoots an arrow.
 The crossbowman who is able to put the arrow nearest the target centre is the winner.
 A gold arrow made by an artist, is the prize for the winning arbalester, whereas, the winning quarter receives the "Palio", a painted silk cloth.
 About 200 people in mediaeval costumes take part in this pageant.